hmrc/mandatory-disclosure-rules-frontend/README.md

 ### Overview:

 Only users with the correct credentials will be redirected to this service.
-Users can change their contact details within this service and check the status of previous submissions.
-Users will be notified if the submission has a problem or if the submission does not pass validation.
+Users will submit their arrangement as an XML file using an upload form.
+This service allows users to see if the submission is successful or fails against an XML schema or against business rules.
+Within this service users are also able to change their contact details and check the status of previous submissions.

 This service interacts with [mandatory disclosure rules (backend)](https://github.com/hmrc/mandatory-disclosure-rules).